Height and Weight Air Force Requirements: What You Need to Know

 Basic Requirements

-To enlist in the Air Force, you must be between 17 and 39 years old.
+To join the Air Force, applicants must be between 17 and 39 years old and either a U.S. citizen or legal permanent resident.

 Educational Prerequisites